Understanding Child Custody Rights in Washington State

 In either case, the judge will focus a great deal on how cooperative both parents can be in handling future parenting disputes.
 While thinking of the child’s best interest, the court will likely place the child with the parent who was the primary caregiver before the divorce or separation, though both parents are entitled to time with their child.
 Parents are only restricted from seeing their children in special circumstances, usually where abuse or criminal activity is involved.

 Washington state courts will attempt to ascertain what is in the best interest of the child, but sometimes that simply isn’t enough.
 Working with an experienced child custody attorney can make all the difference in the success of your case.
 At McKinley Irvin, our lawyers have significant experience working in Washington courts on family law cases just like yours.
 We know what to do to protect your rights as a parent.

-Contact McKinley Irvin at our Washington office to discuss your case with our skilled family law attorneys.
+Contact McKinley Irvin at our Washington offices to discuss your case with our skilled family law attorneys.